 We sat down with Heather Foeh, VP CX at PathFactory and she told us why she creates a “How I like to work” doc, and how it helps her build transparent two-way communication with her team.
-Watch how Heather’s doc helps her set expectations with her team👇
+Take a peak at Heather’s doc and learn how it helps her set expectations with her team.

 - Heather shares her doc with all new team members so they can quickly get to know her